fw-ai-external/reward-kit/README.md

 ### End-to-End RL Tuning Workflow

-1. **Define:** Write Python logic `(messages, original_messages) -> (float, Dict[str, float])`.
+1. **Define:** Write Python logic that implements the `RewardOutput` interface.
 2. **Compose (Optional):** Combine modular reward functions.
 3. **Leverage (Optional):** Instantiate `RewardFunction` with `mode="fireworks_hosted"` to use powerful models like Nemotron.
 4. **Test Locally:** Use `mode="local"` for rapid iteration.
-Check score and components.
+Check score and its component metrics.
 5. **Adapt (Optional):** Use `.get_trl_adapter()` for TRL/batch library compatibility.
 6. **Deploy/Serve:**
     - **Fireworks Managed:** Use `.deploy()` for a scalable endpoint.
 Note the URL.
-    - **Self-Host:** Use `fireworks-reward serve ...` command.
+    - **Self-Host:** Use `fireworks-reward serve` command to run locally.
 Note the URL and manage the server.
-    - <offline discussion>
-        - this needs more detail
-        - reverse tunnel or cloud run
-            - for reverse tunnel
-                - Fireworks do the reverse tunnel
-                    - Open a connection with a intermediary
-                - ngrok do the reverse tunnel
-                    - we authenticate with API Key
-                    - when you spin up the fastapi server, create an FIREWORKS API key you can share with FW
-                        - we can do the create secret in the background and send it to FW
-                    - For now let’s do ngrok
+    - **Self-Host with Tunnel:** For local development that's accessible by Fireworks RL jobs, use `fireworks-reward serve-tunnel` to create a secure tunnel.
+    - **Self-Host on Cloud Run:** Deploy to your own cloud infrastructure using `fireworks-reward deploy-cloudrun` for complete control.
     - **Use Fireworks Hosted:** Use the `RewardFunction(mode="fireworks_hosted", ...)` directly.
 7. **Launch RL Job:** Use the appropriate reward endpoint URL with Fireworks RL
-    1. `firectl create evaluation --reward-endpoint`
-        1. get evaluation id
-    2.  (`firectl create rl-job --evaluation-id ...`).
+    - `firectl create rl-job --reward-endpoint "<your_endpoint_url>"` for direct job creation
+    - Or first create an evaluation then reference it: `firectl create evaluation --reward-endpoint "<url>"` followed by `firectl create rl-job --evaluation-id <eval_id>`
 8. **Monitor & Iterate:** Track RL job progress.
 Use **Evaluator Logs** (for Fireworks-deployed functions) or your own logging (for self-hosted) to debug.
-Analyze components to refine logic.
+Analyze metrics to refine logic.

 ### Why This Matters for MLEs